al1brn/geonodes/docs/Points.md

 A **Points** can be initialized:
 - by typecasting another geometry
-- or by using the constructor such as `Points`
+- or by using the constructor `Points`

 ```python
 import geonodes as gn